0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

   * Persistence
     * "The application should use object serialization to ensure data persistence between two runs of the application."
   * Printing
-    * "...informing that he/she must access the application to view those results." (notification)
+    * "(...) informing that he/she must access the application to view those results."
   * Reporting
-    * "...specialist doctor who makes a diagnosis and writes a report that afterwards will be delivered to the client."
+    * "(...) specialist doctor who makes a diagnosis and writes a report that afterwards will be delivered to the client."
-    * "...the report becomes available in the system and must be validated by the laboratory coordinator."
+    * "(...) the report becomes available in the system and must be validated by the laboratory coordinator."
-    * "The company is also required to generate daily (automatic) reports..."
   * Scheduling
-    * "The company is also required to generate daily (automatic) reports..."
   * Transaction management
   * Workflow
-    * preciso de descrever o fluxo das análises

 ## Usability